wangyenjen/ICPC2019_xuzhou/problems/pG/description.md

 Factory
 ============

-You own a special beverage factory producing $K$ kinds of beverages.
+You own a special beverage factory producing $N$ kinds of beverages.

-There are $N$ machines in your factory, and each machine can produce all $K$ kinds of beverages.
-All $N$ machines can work in parallel.
+There are $K$ machines in your factory, and each machine can produce all $N$ kinds of beverages.
+All $K$ machines can work in parallel.
 One machine can only produce one kind of beverage at a time, but machines can switch from producing a kind of beverage to another immediately.

 Each machine has different production abilities.
-Specifically, it takes $r\times t_{ij}$ minutes for the $i$-th machine to produce $r$ liters of the $j$-th beverage.
+Specifically, it takes $r\times t_{ij}$ minutes for the $j$-th machine to produce $r$ liters of the $i$-th beverage.
 Beverages are produced continuously, so the value of $r$ can be any real number.

-Today, you got an order requesting 1 liter of each of all $K$ kinds of beverages.
+Today, you got an order requesting 1 liter of each of all $N$ kinds of beverages.
 You want to finish the production as soon as possible.
 Thus, please write a program to calculate the minimum possible time to finish the production.

 Input
 -----
-The first line contains two positive integers $N, K$ ($N\leq 2\times 10^4, K\leq 50$) --- the number of machines and beverages.
+The first line contains two positive integers $N, K$ ($N\leq 2\times 10^4, K\leq 50$) --- the number of beverages and machines.

 The next $N$ lines contain $K$ integers each.
 The $j$-th number of the $i$-th line contains the number $t_{ij}$ ($1\leq t_{ij}\leq 50$).